linkerd/linkerd/namerd/docs/interface.md

 # Interfaces

-An interface is a published network interface to namerd.
-All of the interfaces listed below provide Finagle's [`NameInterpreter`]( https://twitter.github.io/finagle/docs/com/twitter/finagle/naming/NameInterpreter.html) functionality for remote resolution of destinations using dtabs stored in namerd.
+An interface is a published network interface to Namerd.
+All of the interfaces listed below provide Finagle's [`NameInterpreter`]( https://twitter.github.io/finagle/docs/com/twitter/finagle/naming/NameInterpreter.html) functionality for remote resolution of destinations using dtabs stored in Namerd.
 Additionally, the [`io.l5d.httpController`](#http-controller) interface provides a dtab read/write API that's used by [namerctl](https://github.com/linkerd/namerctl).